-He was still thinking of who Chantal might be when a knock came on the door.
+He was still thinking of who Chantal was when a knock sounded on the door.

 “One Miss Chantal is here to see you, Mr. Femi.”
 Idara’s calm voice came in.

-“Let her in,” he said, without still looking at her face.
+“Let her in,” he said, without looking at her face.

 “Oh Femi,” she said smiling as she stood in the middle of his office.
-He lifted his face with a seriousness and was amazing to her.
+He lifted his face with seriousness which was amazing to her.

-“I know Tiana.
+“I know Tanna.
 She has introduced me to so many girls.
 I can’t really get the face right now.
 What do you want?” he asked, taking his eyes back to the laptop.

-“I know dear,” she grinned sheepishly.
-“I just want to thank you again for the five hundred thousand you gave me that day.
+“I know, dear,” she grinned sheepishly.
+“I just want to thank you again for the 500,000 Naira you gave me the other day.
 I was able to pay my fees and even rent an apartment…”

 “Em, Miss…What’s your name again?”

 “Chantal, please I don’t like women in my office during work hours like this.
-You can talk to Tiana about whatever you want, I will send it through her.”
+You can talk to Tanna about whatever you want.
+I will send it through her.”

 “I want to have your phone number.
-Tiana has refused to give me.”
+Tanna has refused to give me.”